Passionate About Inspiring Others

 2. Planting Kilaim in a Kerem

-There can be 2 reaping times.
-The first reaping for barley and wheat for animals before Passover and the second for wheat on Shavuot.
-We welcome you to join and reap and fulfill the 3 Mitzvot: Leket, Shichacha and Peah.
+There can be 2 reaping times- the first reaping for barley and wheat for animals before Passover and the second for wheat on Shavuot.
+We welcome you to join, reap and fulfill the 3 Mitzvot: Leket, Shichacha and Peah.

-The Mitzva of Chala d’oraisa in Israel can be done after turning the wheat into flour.
-You can be there for the process.
+The Mitzva of Chala D’oraisa in Israel can be fulfilled after turning the wheat into flour.
+You can be present for the process.